 Introduction to Tai Chi

-Introductory workshop for complete beginners – starting from the basics, building the practice in a simple, step by step way.
+An introductory workshop for complete beginners starting from the basics, building the practice in a step by step way.
+You will learn an authentic and systematic syllabus, giving a foundation to attend regular classes, workshops and develop an ongoing practice.
 This session is also suitable for regular or returning students looking for a refresher on the basic practice.
-You will be learning an authentic and systematic syllabus, giving you a foundation to attend regular classes, intermediate workshops and develop an ongoing practice.

 Booking: contact Alan on 07887398813 or e-mail firstname.lastname@example.org